himalayahall/demo/README.md

 - Data -> read from [CSV file](https://github.com/himalayahall/demo/blob/9f346eac082b2ba9300041759bce3413532ba7fa/src/main/resources/marketdata-for-coding-challenge.csv).
 FYI - The file had invisible BOM which caused a lot of head scratching before I pinpointed the cause and fixed it (see below)
 - Sliding window -> virtual sliding window moves over cached events, during each publishing cycle ALL events under sliding window are published.
 - Two settings control the sliding window and event publication
   - publishTimerMillis ->  controls how often the sliding window is moved.
-Default: 10 ms, configurable via **application.properties**.
+Default: 1 millisecond, configurable via **application.properties**.
   - replayClockMillis -> how far time has progressed in a replay session.
 It effectively controls the sliding window size.
 When session is created or rewound replayClockMillis is set to the timestamp of first data event.
 At each publishing cycle all *unpublished* events with timestamp <= replayClockMillis are published, and replayClockMillis advances, depending on the *replaySpeed* (see below).